Tuesday, March 23, 2021

 The club formally incorporated on January 18, 1898 "to create and maintain for women a center of organized work for social and intellectual intercourse and for that purpose to acquire and provide a clubhouse."

 The final meeting of the club was held on April 24, 1946 and on May 1, 1946 moved down the street to the College Club at 821 North Charles Street.
 The clubhouse at 1000 North Charles Street was later torn down and is a parking lot today.
 In April 1952 the club disbanded.
-Their silver was returned to the families of members who donated it to the club. much of the furniture was given to the Society for the Preservation of Maryland Antiquities for use at Hampton, a portrait of Lady Anne Arundell and a sofa was given to the Maryland Historical Society, and the sideboard over which the portrait hung was given to the College Club.
+Their silver was returned to the families of members who donated it to the club.
+Much of the furniture was given to the Society for the Preservation of Maryland Antiquities for use at Hampton, a portrait of Lady Anne Arundell and a sofa were given to the Maryland Historical Society, and the sideboard over which the portrait hung was given to the College Club.

 Sunday, December 6, 2020